Skip to Content

 2

-If your landlord doesn't fix the problem after step one, write them a letter.
-You can use this sample letter to ask for repairs.
-Your letter should include:
+If your landlord doesn't fix the problem after step one, mail them a letter.
+You can download our form letter or use this AI letter writing tool from Tenant First Aid to make a follow-up request for repairs.

 3